Salim-Miloudi/STLR-Automation-Tool/README.md

 * **Integrated Dashboard**: A real-time dashboard to track user performance and display key production metrics.
 * **Production Analytics**: Visualizations to show the most produced models by quantity over time.
 * **Predictive Forecasting**: Using machine learning models to forecast future production needs based on historical data.
-This will help STLR anticipate new orders and plan for production schedule more effectively.
+This will help STLR anticipate new orders and plan for its production schedule more effectively.